- Part of

 - Statutory guidance

-Personalised assessments - Guidance for practitioners on learner feedback and sharing with parents and carers
+Guidance for practitioners on individual learner feedback and progress reports

 - Personalised assessments are adaptive, meaning that questions are selected based on the responses to previous questions.
-This provides a tailored assessment experience for each learner and will help all learners develop their skills through understanding what they can do, the things they need to work on, and their next steps.
+This provides a tailored assessment experience for each learner and will help all learners develop their skills through understanding what they can do, the things they may need to work on, and what their next steps might be.

-- The assessments provide schools with information on the skills of individual learners and whole classes.
+- The assessments provide schools with information on the skills of individual learners, groups and whole classes.

-- There is no ‘test window’ for personalised assessments; timing is at the school’s discretion.
+- There is no ‘assessment window’ for personalised assessments; timing is at the school’s discretion.